Wyoming Whiskey Trip Reports

 According to the CDC: "Small caves, overhangs, and wet stream beds are likely to be more dangerous than open areas."
 Also, people are usually zapped by ground currents and not direct hits in the Tetons.

 The CEO of Jackson's hospital was once zapped at the Jackson Hole Airport.
-You're clearly not safe if you're out in the open in a thunderstorm.
+You're clearly not safe if you're outside in a thunderstorm.
 Almost everyone gets caught in a thunderstorm at some point in life.
-While the odds of a serious injury or death from a lightning strike are low, the odds certainly increase if you're high in the mountains with unstable weather.
+While the odds of a lightning strike hitting you are low, the odds certainly increase if you're high in the mountains with unstable weather.
 BTW: If it starts hailing, lightning is right around the corner.

 According to the CDC: "Small caves, overhangs, and wet stream beds are likely to be more dangerous than open areas."
 Also, people are usually zapped by ground currents and not direct hits in the Tetons.

 The CEO of Jackson's hospital was once zapped at the Jackson Hole Airport.
-You're clearly not safe if you're out in the open in a thunderstorm.
+You're clearly not safe if you're outside in a thunderstorm.
 Almost everyone gets caught in a thunderstorm at some point in life.
-While the odds of a serious injury or death from a lightning strike are low, the odds certainly increase if you're high in the mountains with unstable weather.
+While the odds of a lightning strike hitting you are low, the odds certainly increase if you're high in the mountains with unstable weather.
 BTW: If it starts hailing, lightning is right around the corner.

 If you're climbing to the Upper Saddle, the Enclosure, the Upper Exum Ridge or the Owen-Spalding route, you'll be heading for the Central Rib's "Needle".